sujinsjlee/Cloud/docs/Kubernetes/section2.md

 - `--dry-run=client` option
     - You can use the `--dry-run=client` flag to preview the object that would be sent to your cluster, without really submitting it.

-- kubectl run & create Difference
+- kubectl create
-    - kubectl create : create resource from a file
+    - Create resource from a file
     - `$ kubectl create -f FILENAME`

+- kubectl run
-    - kubectl run : Create and run a particular image in a pod
+    - Create and run a particular image in a pod
     - `$ kubectl run NAME --image=image [--env="key=value"] [--port=port] [--dry-run=server|client] [--overrides=inline-json] [--command] -- [COMMAND] [args...]`